microsoft/pxt-adafruit/olddocs/js/guides/scroll-image-docs.md

 **Challenge 0**

-This [guided tutorial](/xuhkviyyxa) introduces how to make an image look like it's scrolling across the micro:bit!
+This [guided tutorial](/xuhkviyyxa) introduces how to make an image look like it's scrolling across the @boardname@!

 We can use an animation to make an image look like its moving!